Ocean Giants – North Iceland for Whales

 The big cliff for birders is on the Látrabjarg Peninsula in the Westfjords.
 It is one of Europe’s largest bird cliffs, and a top place to watch puffins, razorbills and other seabirds.
 If you have the energy to climb to the top, tame, stoic puffins rest on cliffs up to 440m high.
 The cliffs stretch for about 14km total, with trails for excellent day hikes.
 A bonus of being on an ocean going sailing ship is that you can approach the cliffs from underneath too and see the thousands of breeding and feeding birds from a different perspective.

-Tecla voyages in the NW fjords can sail south to these cliffs and Blue Clipper Reyjavik round trips may reach Látrabjarg if the weather and wind direction is right.
+Voyages in the NW fjords can sail south to these cliffs and round trips may reach Látrabjarg if the weather and wind direction is right.

 Iceland is a Puffin Stronghold